 While it takes slightly more time and work to install than the above-mentioned model, it has a major advantage: keyed models allow you to lock your bedroom door while you’re away.

 2. Use a Security Bar: Quickest Solution to Reinforce a Door From the Inside

 If you want to secure your bedroom without making any permanent changes or bothering with installation, you’ll probably love this solution.
 It’s a great way to lock your bedroom door without drilling and using any traditional lock.

 A door security bar, also known as a door jammer, is a simple and affordable portable device that keeps your door closed from the inside and requires no real installation at all.

 How does it work?

 You just have to prop the top door knob cup under the knob while the padded foot rests on the floor.
 The length of the device is adjustable, so it fits most interior doors.

 There is a pivoting ball joint at the end of the bar so that the foot always has full contact with the floor.
 Most security bars are pretty durable and can easily prevent unauthorized entries while you’re in the bedroom (and sleeping, for instance).

-Moreover, using a security bar to reinforce a door is a real portable solution, so in case you move to another location in the future, you can simply carry it with yourself.
+Moreover, using a security bar to reinforce a door is a real portable solution.
+So in case you move to another location in the future, you can simply carry it with you.
 Also, it’s a viable solution for traveling purposes.

 3. Install a Door Lock With Keypad to Improve Bedroom Door Security Without Keys